Cranbrook, Kent: Education

 Rainbow Pre-school provides early years education in the centre of town.
 Cranbrook Church of England Primary School has been on its current site in Carriers Road since 1985; it was placed in special measures from November 2013 until June 2015.
 Colliers Green Primary School also lies within the parish, to the north-west of Cranbrook.
 Dulwich Preparatory School (3–13) at Coursehorn to the east of town, is a legacy of the World War II evacuation of Dulwich College Preparatory School from London.
-Alumni include Sophie, Countess of Wessex and its buildings include two cloth halls, one dating from the 15th century and one from the 16th century.
+Alumni include Sophie, Duchess of Edinburgh and its buildings include two cloth halls, one dating from the 15th century and one from the 16th century.

 Cranbrook School (13–18) is a voluntary-aided grammar school, dating back to 1518.
 A third of the pupils are boarders.
 The schoolhouse built in 1727 is now the Headmaster's House.
 The school's observatory is named after alumnus and NASA astronaut Piers Sellers; it houses the 22.5 inch Alan Young telescope operated by the Cranbrook and District Science and Astronomy Society (CADSAS).

 High Weald Academy (11–18), formerly known as Angley School, was a comprehensive school.
 It was formed by the merger of Mary Sheafe Girls' School and Swattenden Boys' School in the 1970s and became Kent's first specialist sports college in 2000.
 In September 2012 it was taken over by the Hayesbrook Academy Trust (now the Brook Learning Trust) who run the Hayesbrook School in Tonbridge.
 The school closed in 2022.